Ukraine's rightful place is in NATO, alliance chief says in rare visit to Kyiv | Politics

 - Ukraine

-He pledged continued military support for Ukraine, saying that, so far, NATO allies had trained tens of thousands of Ukrainian troops and provided 65 billion euros ($71.31 billion) of military aid alone.
 "NATO stands with you today, tomorrow and for as long as it takes," Stoltenberg stated, before inviting Zelenskiy to the NATO summit in Vilnius in July.
+Ukraine's NATO membership bid and robust security guarantees for the country will be high up on the summit's agenda, he added.

+In 2008, a NATO summit in the Romanian capital Bucharest agreed that Ukraine would eventually become a member of the alliance.
+However, leaders have since stopped short of taking any concrete steps such as giving Kyiv a membership action plan that would lay out a timetable for bringing the country closer to NATO.

+"We do not know when this war will end but we know that Russian aggression is a toxic pattern that must be stopped," Stoltenberg said. ($1 = 0.9115 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)